What is Survivalrun?

 When you’ve grown completely tired of that monkeyhang, you can also crawl over the rope using the catcrawl!

 Triangles!
-The name speaks for itself: these dangly geometric shapes provide a great, although notoriously slippery way of reaching the other side
+The name speaks for itself: these dangly geometric shapes provide a great, although notoriously slippery way of reaching the other side.
+They are so much fun when you’ve got the hang of it though.
+Get it?
+Hang? 🙂

 Chopping wood: yeah sure, roasting marshmallows above a fire sounds warm and cozy, but to make that happen, first you need to chop a lot of wood!

 As if running all those kilometres was not hard enough already… sometimes you need to shoulder some extra weight, such as a tyre or beam.
-And then you get to drag that weight with you on a run while forging a special bond between the two of you!
+And then you get to drag that weight with you on a run so you can forge a special bond between the two of you!
 Fun! 😀